Winchester-Nabu Detective Agency Year Three: Case File No. 23-127

 Who among us Gen-X pop culture nerds can forget the scene in Practical Magic when toads plagued Jillian because of her abusive bastard of an ex-boyfriend?
 Sally and all the townswomen had to herd the toads from the house and garden.
 (PS – why the hell isn’t there a gif of that now that I need it?)

 Our toads are large.
 Light olive/tan coloring but certainly not albino.
-They emit a toxic substance strong of to ward of felines when bitten.
+They emit a toxic substance strong enough to ward of felines when bitten.
 They are growing in numbers in a woody area without a water source other than occasional rain, snow, and puddles.
 We have some unanswered questions.

 - Is their presence an unexpected side effect of the Frankenmason rituals?